 Once this is done as well, both cards will become green and marked as "Ready" in this dashboard:

-Now the only thing left to do is setting up the third step, the "First Download Link".
+Now the only thing left to do is set up the third step, the "First Download Link".
 If you click on this card, you will trigger this pop-up where you have to name the asset group:

 Next, proceed with uploading the files that will be sent to your newly added leads: